VCGithubCode/VCGithubCode/README.md

 Being "out of sight, out of mind" is far better than being "out of pocket" and "out of touch".

+EID...
+Equity, Inclusion, and Diversity of course.
+This should be the unwritten rule and not the exception.

 Tech focused on sustainability, better quality of life, scientific research for a better understanding of our environment, and evolution > robot wars.

 The world constantly evolving...
 Perhaps it is better to adapt for survival rather than remain rigid and become fossilized.